Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Introduction

 Over the last decades, various adaptive designs have been developed where an experiment can be stopped early, either for efficacy (a convincing result has already been obtained) or for futility (the results are so unconvincing that there is only little sense in continuing the experiment).
 Stopping an experiment early ensures that the number of animals included in an experiment does not become too large.
 These questions are of clear practical relevance in animal research, as exemplified by the recently proposed Stroke Preclinical Assessment Network (SPAN) experimental design \citep{Lyden2022}, calling for more efficient and rigorous designs in preclinical research with stops for both futility and efficacy.
 This also reflects the second pillar of the 3R principles ``Replace, Reduce, Refine'' in animal research \citep{RussellBurch1959}, described as \begin{quote} ``\textit{to use methods for obtaining comparable levels of information from the use of fewer animals in scientific procedures, or for obtaining more information from the same number of animals}'' (\url{swiss3rcc.org/3rs-for-the-public/}). \end{quote}

 The 3R principles are now widely adopted to improve the design and analysis of animal studies \citep{Reynolds2023,Reynolds2024,Reynolds2024b,Townsend_etal2025}.
 However, the focus of standard statistical theory on statistical significance ignores that different adaptive designs may have different (expected) sample sizes.
 Furthermore, a comparison of methods with desired Type-I error rate control with alternative methods that may have more power but also Type-I error rate inflation can be difficult.
+Such a method was recently proposed by \citet{Reinagel2023} for non-confirmatory lab experiments and will be investigated further in Section \ref{sec:bonapersona-analysis} and \ref{sec:nhack} of this paper.

-To address the latter issue, optimising the trade-off between Type-I and Type-II error rates has been recently proposed \citep{mudge_etal2012,walley_optimising_2021,grieve2024}.
+\soutr{To address the latter issue,} Optimising the trade-off between Type-I and Type-II error rates has been recently \soutr{proposed} considered in \citet{mudge_etal2012,walley_optimising_2021,grieve2024}.
 The goal is here to optimise a weighted sum of error rates based on prior probabilities of the null and the alternative hypothesis and the relative costs of Type-I and Type-II errors.
 An alternative approach is to adjust power for the corresponding Type-I error rate using the theory of receiver operating characteristic curves \citep{Lloyd2005, Cavus2019}.
 However, all these methods do not take sample size into account.

-To put the discussion into context, consider results from 2738 animal experiments in neuroscience and metabolism, collected by \citet{Bonapersona2021} through a systematic search of studies that were previously included in meta-analyses published between 2003 and 2019.
-Figure \ref{fig:fig0} shows the distribution of sample sizes and standardised mean difference effect sizes (Hedges' $g$).
-Most studies have total sample sizes between 10 and 30 animals but there are some studies with more than 100 animals.
-The majority of standardised mean differences are below 1 in absolute size, but some studies have remarkably large effect sizes.
-This raises the question how many animals could have been saved if the experiments had incorporated a sequential design allowing for interim analyses.
-A related question is which type of group-sequential design \citep{Jennison1999} should be used to minimise the expected costs and sample sizes of the experiments while ensuring that the chosen design has sufficiently high evidentiary value as quantified by statistical error rates \citep{Blotwijk2022}.